(There are further podcasts set lower in the text.)

 The Parable of the Mustard seed, Continued © Parva Press

-Following the stoning of Stephen, the Jewish believers were scattered by persecution and went about preaching.
-Philip preached to the Samaritans and by divine appointment, shared the same gospel with the Ethiopian eunuch.
-Although it ran counter to all his Jewish background, by a dramatic vision it was made plain to Peter that the approaching invitation to preach to Cornelius and to his household was of God.
+Following the stoning of Stephen, the Jewish believers were persecuted and scattered from Jerusalem far and wide.
+They preached the gospel wherever they went.
+Philip preached to the Samaritans and, by divine appointment, shared the same gospel with the Ethiopian eunuch.
+Although it ran counter to all his Jewish background, by a dramatic vision it was made plain to Peter that the approaching invitation, to preach to the Roman soldier, Cornelius, and his household, was of God.
 Obeying the vision, Peter brought the gospel to these non-Jewish people and saw for himself the unmistakable signs of the coming of the kingdom of God.

-Pick up a New Testament and see how much of it has come to us by the labours of these men.
-Read the Acts and the Epistles and see what it cost these early, Jewish members of God’s mustard tree to bring to gospel to the Gentile world.
+Pick up a New Testament and see how much of it has come to us by the labours of, for example, the apostles Peter and Paul.
+Read the Acts and the Epistles and see what it cost these early, Jewish members of God’s mustard tree to bring the gospel to the Gentile world.

 Where are we today?
 How greatly has the mustard tree grown?